 top of page

 I am a Professor at the University of California, Los Angeles where I hold a split appointment in the Department of African American Studies and the UCLA Institute for Society and Genetics in the Division of Life Sciences.
-I am the Founding Director of the Lab for BioCritical Studies and also serve as the Associate Director of the Ralph J. Bunche Center for African American Studies.
-Additionally, I am the Advisor for Structural Competency and Innovation for the UCLA Simulation Center at the David Geffen School of Medicine and also serve as Associate Director in the Center for the Study of Racism, Social Justice & Health at the UCLA Fielding School of Public Health.
+I direct the UCLA Lab for BioCritical Studies and also serve as the Advisor for Structural Competency and Innovation for the UCLA Simulation Center at the David Geffen School of Medicine.

 Photo of Terence Keel

-I am the descendant of sharecroppers from Scott, Louisiana, a long line of autoworkers from the rust belt, and Black servicemen.
+I come from a family of sharecroppers in Louisiana, a long line of autoworkers from the rust belt, and Black military men.
 Born and raised on the southside of Sacramento, CA I returned to the deep south to Xavier University of Louisiana.
 There I was influenced by a legendary department of theology that introduced me to W.E.B.
 Du Bois, Charles Long, Al Raboteau, and many others.
-That program along with the untimely death of my mother to breast cancer turned me into a scholar.
-I went on to earn a BA in Theology from Xavier and then a Master of Theological Studies from Harvard Divinity School.
-In 2012 I earned a PhD from Harvard University under the Committee on the Study of Religion and the Department of the History of Science, while also working with the Department of African American Studies.
+That program along with the untimely death of my mother to breast cancer inspired me to become a scholar.
+I would go on to earn a BA in Theology from Xavier and then a Master of Theological Studies from Harvard Divinity School.
+I completed my PhD from Harvard University working with the Committee on the Study of Religion, the Department of the History of Science, and the Department of African American Studies.

 B.A.
 Xavier University of Louisiana